TheKinghaMaster/Git_project/README.md

 My Name is Sanchit Grover.
-This is my git project where i have submitted a c++ code for bus reservation system.
+This is my git project where i have submitted a c++ code for bus and train reservation system.

 The other three members of my group are :-